livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 > **Note:** *integer* and *real* are currently the same as *number*.

 > **Note:** In a subsequent update you will be able to specify lists and arrays of fixed types.
-For example, *list of string*.
+For example, *List of String*.

-> **Note:** In a subsequence update you will be able to define record types (named collections of values - like structs in C) and handler types (allowing dynamic handler calls through a variable - like function pointers in C).
+> **Note:** In a subsequent update you will be able to define record types (named collections of values - like structs in C) and handler types (allowing dynamic handler calls through a variable - like function pointers in C).

 #### Handler Types